 - Allow the wizard some time to download the PWA configuration.
 The Log option allows viewing the log records in real-time during the download process.
 Click “Close” after the download is completed.
 There’s a nice bonus of enabling you to save imported data to a file (it will be FluentBooks Workspace file – *.fbwx2).
 Click “Yes” to save the data and proceed, or “No” to proceed without saving imported data on file.

-- “Download Summary” shows the results of the import, which can be reviewed from the screen and also can be exported to Excel.
+- “Download Summary” shows the import results, which can be reviewed from the screen and exported to Excel.

 - Finally, click “Finish” to close the wizard.